Japanese battleship Yamato: Operation Ten-Go

-From the first attack at 12:37 to the explosion at 14:23, Yamato was hit by at least 11 torpedoes and 6 bombs.
-There may have been two more torpedo and bomb hits, but this is not confirmed.

-The experience of the sinking of the ship was described by a Japanese survivor (Yoshida Matsuro) in Senken Yamato no saigo, translated into English as Requiem for the Battleship Yamato.
+From the first attack at 12:37 to the explosion at 14:23, Yamato had been hit by at least 11 torpedoes and 6 bombs.
+There may have been two more torpedo and bomb hits, but that is not confirmed.
+The experience of the sinking of the ship was described by a Japanese survivor (Yoshida Matsuro) in Senkan Yamato no Saigo, translated into English as Requiem for Battleship Yamato.

 Wreck discovery

-Due to often confused circumstances and incomplete information regarding their sinkings, it took until 2019 to discover and identify most wrecks of Japanese capital ships lost in World War II.
-Drawing on US wartime records, an expedition to the East China Sea in 1982 produced some results, but the wreckage discovered could not be clearly identified.
+Because of often confused circumstances and incomplete information regarding their sinkings, it took until 2019 to discover and identify most wrecks of Japanese capital ships lost in World War II.
+Drawing on U.S. wartime records, an expedition to the East China Sea in 1982 produced some results, but the wreckage discovered could not be clearly identified.
 A second expedition returned to the site two years later, and the team's photographic and video records were later confirmed by one of the battleship's designers, Shigeru Makino, to show the Yamato's last resting place.
-The wreck lies 290 km southwest of Kyushu under 340 m of water in two main pieces; a bow section comprising the front two thirds of the ship, and a separate stern section.
+The wreck lies 290 km southwest of Kyushu under 340 m of water in two main pieces; a bow section comprising the front one third of the ship, and a separate stern section.

-On 16 July 2015, a group of Liberal Democratic Party lawmakers began meetings to study the feasibility of raising the ship from the ocean floor and recovering the remains of crewmembers entombed in the wreckage.
-The group said it plans to request government funds to research the technical feasibility of recovering the ship.
+On 16 July 2015, a group of Japanese Liberal Democratic Party lawmakers began meetings to study the feasibility of raising the ship from the ocean floor and recovering the remains of crewmembers entombed in the wreckage.
+The group said it planned to request government funds to research the technical feasibility of recovering the ship.
 In May 2016, the wreckage was surveyed using digital technology, giving a more detailed view and confirming the earlier identification.
 The resulting video revealed many details such as the Imperial chrysanthemum on the bow, the massive propeller, and the detached main gun turret.
-The nine-minute video of this survey is being shown at the Yamato Museum in Kure.
+A nine-minute video of this survey is shown at the Yamato Museum in Kure.